 Would a great newspaper slant the news against Israel?

-The billboard above replaces the last billboard, seen below:
+The billboard above replaces the previous billboard at the same location, seen below:

 The first picture of the new billboard, tweeted out by a Times reporter as the ad was going up, had the question mark after “Jill Abramson” obscured.
 As as result, some of the early coverage assumed we were defending Jill Abramson in her dispute with the Times, which was not the case.
 But the stories, in the New York Post and the New York Daily News and many other sources, enabled us to reach a vast audience in the traditional media and on social media with a very clear message: the Times grossly unfair and materially inaccurate anti-Israel reporting must end.